 The last of the OWASP IoT Top 10 security concerns addresses poor physical security.
 If an attacker can easily disassemble a device or otherwise exploit the provided external ports, the installed operating system, and stored data become exposed.
 Attackers can modify devices for use in other purposes than those originally intended.
 One must review how easily device software can be accessed if any ports are present that are not necessary for normal operation, or if any administrative functions are limited or protected from physical tampering.
-Encryption of data at rest can further protect data on physically compromised IoT devices.
-(OWASP Foundation, 2017b).
+Encryption of data at rest can further protect data on physically compromised IoT devices (OWASP Foundation, 2017b).

 According to the Thread 1.1.1 specification, “A Thread device MAY include multiple physical and media access control interfaces available for radio frequency or wired connectivity” (Thread Group, Inc., 2017, p.
 3.13).
 The test bench border router included multiple ports to include Ethernet, USB, and a removable SD card for the operating system.
 The sample edge devices included USB and ethernet connections.
 A simple port scan of the edge devices revealed a TCP 4900 listening port, typically utilized for SQL client/services.
 In this case, the Ethernet port provides a means for debugging the radio application, but its presence represents an unknown security risk.
-Additionally, as detailed the Thread documentation, information is stored in non-volatile memory on the edge devices to facilitate rejoining to a network after a power loss or reset.
+Additionally, as detailed in the Thread documentation, information is stored in non-volatile memory on the edge devices to facilitate rejoining to a network after a power loss or reset.
 The stored information includes the personal network identification, security material (each key used), and “addressing information from the network to form the devices IPv6 addresses” (Thread Group, Inc., 2015b, p.
 19).
 Based on this analysis, the Thread standard is shown to have little contribution to addressing this OWASP IoT security concern, leaving secure design and testing in the hands of the consumer developer.

 This study assessed the new IEEE 802.15.4 “Thread” protocol for IoT devices to determine its potential contributions in mitigating IoT security concerns.
 Figure 10 provides the summary analysis of the protocol.
 Analyzing objectively, the Thread protocol provides significant contributions for authentication/authorization, as well as transport encryption.